IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/jul/2020-07-16-capacity-planning.md

 // add an image which shows that we need to hire mostly part-timers all the time

 We perfectly matched the requirements!
 But is it really possible to acquire 90 part-time couriers at peak for just one hour?
-You can ask your courier acquisition team and get an answer like: 90 - no, but 40 sounds reasonable.
+You can ask your courier acquisition team and get an answer like: 90 - no, but half of that sounds reasonable.
 How can we include this information into our model?
 We can specify a constraint for our variables, saying that Xi < 40 for i in (7, 22).